We Go The Extra Distance For Our Clients

 How Many Work Related Injuries Happen Annually in the U.S.?

 According to a report from the U.S. Bureau of Labor Statistics, almost 3 million nonfatal work injuries occurred in 2020 alone.
-As previously stated, the workers who suffer fairly minor injuries have an easier time receiving the compensation they deserve from their workers’ compensation claim.
+The workers who suffer fairly minor injuries have an easier time receiving the compensation they deserve from their workers’ compensation claim.
 Meanwhile, other workers with catastrophic injuries could greatly struggle to get the compensation they deserve to maintain financial stability while they heal.
+If you’ve suffered injuries that will affect you long-term, our Sandy Springs catastrophic injury lawyers can help.

 Another report from the U.S. Bureau of Labor Statistics states that more than 4,700 American workers died on the job in 2020.
 Workplace deaths often extend beyond the realm of what workers’ compensation can offer.
-If families of the deceased worker believe that negligence caused the death, they may have grounds to file a wrongful death lawsuit.
+If families of the deceased worker believe that negligence caused the death, our Sandy Springs wrongful death attorneys can help them file a wrongful death lawsuit.

 The most common types of workers who suffer catastrophic injuries are those that work in blue collar jobs.
 Examples of blue collar workers include construction workers, factory workers, miners, welders, electricians, mechanics, and even truck drivers.
 These workers can suffer major injuries from anything between car accidents to machinery malfunctions.